Updated January 2023

 One of the first things that you may wish to check is that your tourer insurance provides you with the cover you expect for travel outside of the UK.

-At Cover4Caravans, for example, our policies provide up to 240 days of EU cover.
+At Cover4Caravans, for example, our policies provide up to 240 days of continental cover.
 Other providers may not cover travel outside of the UK at all or you may have to pay extra for it.

 As with any trip, you should ensure that your caravan is in roadworthy condition and it may be prudent to pack a few additional spare parts that may be harder to obtain on the continent.